 Dual JD/MA in International Relations

-Applicants should have a bachelor’s degree in international relations, political science, or a related discipline such as history or economics.
+Applicants should ideally have a bachelor’s degree in international relations, political science, or a related discipline such as history or economics.
 Applicants whose undergraduate coursework has been in fields not closely related to international relations will also be considered if they can demonstrate commitment to and knowledge of international affairs through their career or extracurricular experiences.

 The MA in International Relations & Juris Doctor requires a total of 93 credits.
 The JD requires 85 credits and the MA requires 24; however, a portion of the credits count toward both degrees, leading to a total of 93.
 In addition to the course requirements listed below, remaining credits should be fulfilled through approved elective courses.

 Students in the program typically receive both degrees in three-and-a-half years.
 The first year is devoted entirely to the JD; the second and third years are divided between the two degrees; the final term consists of finishing the MA program.